civican/legisinfo/42-1/bills/C-59/bill_text.md

       delete from the list any other name by which a listed entity may also have been known, if the entity is no longer using that name.

-    **(2)** On application in writing by a listed entity **to be removed from the list**, the Minister shall decide whether there are reasonable grounds, **as set out in subsection (1)**, to recommend to the Governor in Council that the applicant **remain a** listed entity.
+    **(2)** On application in writing by a listed entity to be removed from the list, the Minister shall decide whether **the applicant should** remain a listed entity **or whether the Minister should** recommend to the Governor in Council that the applicant **be removed from the list, taking into account the** grounds set out in subsection (1).

-    **(3)** If the Minister does not make a decision on the application referred to in subsection (2) within **90** days after receipt of the application, **or within any longer period that may be agreed to in writing by the Minister and the applicant**, the Minister is deemed to have decided to recommend that the applicant remain a listed entity.
+    **(3)** If the Minister does not make a decision on the application referred to in subsection (2) within 90 days after receipt of the application, or within any longer period that may be agreed to in writing by the Minister and the applicant, the Minister is deemed to have decided that the applicant **should** remain a listed entity.

   **(3)** Paragraph 83.05(6)(a) of the Act is replaced by the following:

-    examine, in private, any security or criminal intelligence reports considered in **the making of the decision on whether the applicant should remain a listed entity** and hear any other evidence or information that may be presented by or on behalf of the Minister and may, at his or her request, hear all or part of that evidence or information in the absence of the applicant and any counsel representing the applicant, if the judge is of the opinion that the disclosure of the information would injure national security or endanger the safety of any person;
+    examine, in private, any security or criminal intelligence reports considered in the making of the decision on whether the applicant should remain a listed entity and hear any other evidence or information that may be presented by or on behalf of the Minister and may, at his or her request, hear all or part of that evidence or information in the absence of the applicant and any counsel representing the applicant, if the judge is of the opinion that the disclosure of the information would injure national security or endanger the safety of any person;

   **(4)** Subsections 83.05(8) to (10) of the Act are replaced by the following: